Independent Golf Reviews is reader-supported, when you buy through links on our site, we may earn a commission.

 Pros & Cons

-- Extremely forgiving on slower swing speeds
+- High launch angle suits slower swing speeds

-- Great value for the performance
+- Excellent value for performance delivered

 Expert’s Thoughts